bbauska/TUMx-DWAPNx/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 Welcome to this lecture about anatomy of HTTP transactions!

-In this lecture, we\'re going to see how requests are made and what URL stands for.
+In this lecture, we&apos;re going to see how requests are made and what URL stands for.

-Let\'s look at the first example.
+Let&apos;s look at the first example.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 128  (74) ~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">